 311 Commonwealth is located on the NW corner of Commonwealth and Hereford, with 32 Hereford to the east, across Hereford, 313 Commonwealth to the west, 31 Hereford to the north, across Alley 429, and 314 Commonwealth to the south, across Commonwealth.

-311 Commonwealth was designed by Funk and Wilcox, architects, and built in 1924-1925 by the Marden and Orlando Construction Co. as a 14-unit apartment house.
+311 Commonwealth was designed by Funk and Wilcox, architects, and built in 1924-1925 as a 14-unit apartment house by the Marden and Orlando Construction Co., the principals of which also were the owners of the building.
 It replaced a townhouse at 311 Commonwealth built in 1877.

 Plans for the building, including elevations and floor plans, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN N-4).

-In December of 1975, Milton Shray filed for (and subsequently received) permission to convert the property into fifteen apartments and one medical suite.
+On December 18, 1975, Milton Shray filed for (and subsequently received) permission to convert the property into fifteen apartments and one medical suite.

 311 Commonwealth (Demolished)